lpjanaka/KatanaContrib.Security.Pack/README.md

 ASP.NET MVC 5 has an inbuilt support for login with Google, Facebook, Microsoft and Twitter.
 But it still doesn't provide login with other major social networking sites such as LinkedIn, Instagram, Github etc. It was a huge drawback for the developers to concentrate on developing these additional login providers in their web applications.

 ##Solution##
 As a solution to the above problem, we decided to implement the remaining login providers with MVC 5.
 So now the developers are only a single click away from adding these functionality to their web applications.
-Currently we are ready with the following providers.
+At the moment we are ready with the following providers.
+This list will grow in the near future.

  1. Dropbox
  2. Foursquare